Lernerville Speedway: Commonwealth Clash

 The largest paying sprint car race in Lernerville Speedway history (as of 2023, $50,000).
-The World of Outlaws sanctioned this race until 2022 when the race was sanctioned by the FAST on Dirt 410 series.
-High Limit Racing now has sanction for the race.
+The World of Outlaws sanctioned this race until 2022 when the race was sanctioned by the FAST on Dirt 410 series, High Limit sanctioned this race from 2023-2025.
+USAC Racing now has sanction for the race.
 In 2024, this event was increased into a 2-day event every 2nd weekend in September.

 Before the World of Outlaws moved the race to September, the Commonwealth Clash served as the spring race for the sprint cars.